szilard/kaggle-scripts-R-pydata/README.md

 (that is for data munging, data visualization and modeling/machine learning) and [tools for machine learning](https://github.com/szilard/survey-ml-tools) (just for the machine learning part).

-In all these surveys R and Python are at the top (and absolutely dominate at meetups, which are frequented by people using mostly open source tools).
+In all these surveys R and Python are at the top in usage (and absolutely dominate at meetups, which are frequented by people using mostly open source tools).
 R has perhaps some edge when considering the entire data analysis workflow, and maybe Python has a slight advantage when considering only the machine learning part.
 Of course, all these surveys have biases etc. and one should take the results with caveats.